supark87/crypto_genotyper_gittest/README.md

 Connecting Docker containter and singularity image were created

 git clone https://github.com/supark87/CryptoGenotyper.git

 mkdir inputfile

 cd inputfile

 copy files into this inputfile

+Then choose one of below options (singularity, Docker, or run locally)

 ## Singularity use